 Harvest – Timesheet

 Harvest is good when it comes to timesheet management.
 The Day View and Week View are very similar in design; the only visual difference is the number of rows – one box for daily and seven for weekly.
-It seems that Week view is great for adding time in bulk and taking a quick glance at your week before submitting the timesheet for review.
+It seems that the Week view is excellent for adding time in bulk and taking a glance at your week before submitting the timesheet for review.
 Both views allow you to copy rows from your most recent timesheet.
 In addition, it has automatic reminders, prompting you and your employees to log work hours until a specific date.

-While it’s great that Harvest has an in-built timer, finding it can be a hassle.
+While it’s excellent that Harvest has an in-built timer, finding it can be a hassle.
 You have to toggle Day View to access the timer.
 If you’re like me, always using the Week View, you’ll spend quite a while figuring out where the timer is.
 There’s a browser extension, desktop app, and mobile version, making it easier to access the timer without accessing the web app.

 Plus, a wide selection of visual reporting enables you to support your team and keep projects running smoothly.
 You can enter the workload capacity for each team member in terms of the number of hours per day/week.

-To sum up, Harvest is the kind of timesheet management software that’s really cool – if you only need it for timesheets, invoicing, and billing.
+To sum up, Harvest is the kind of timesheet management software that’s cool – if you only need it for timesheets, invoicing, and billing.
 If you don’t have the extra budget to include Forecast, consider investing in a more robust project management software.

-- free plan: one user, two projects
+- Free plan: one user, two projects

-- pro: $12/user/month
+- Pro: $12/user/month

 Platforms: web, macOS, iOS, Android